-Rotavirus is the most common cause of severe gastroenteritis in infants and young children, causing around half of all hospitalised cases of gastroenteritis in children less than 5 years of age.
-Children can be infected with a rotavirus several times during their lives.
-Rotavirus spreads by contact with infected faeces and might also be transmitted through faecally contaminated food, water and respiratory droplets.
+Rotavirus is the most common cause of severe gastroenteritis in infants and young children, causing around half of all hospitalised cases in children under five years of age.
+Children can be infected with a rotavirus several times during their lives, and infection can occur despite very high standards of hygiene.

 Immunisation against rotavirus is achieved using single-disease vaccines.
-It is recommended you complete that vaccine course with the same brand of vaccine.
+It is recommended that you complete that vaccine course with the same brand of vaccine.
 If this is not possible, due to relocation or other reasons, please discuss your individual requirements with your immunisation provider.

-- For technical information or information about vaccines, refer to the rotavirus section of the Australian Immunisation Handbook 10th Edition 2013.
+- For technical information or information about vaccines, refer to the rotavirus section of the Australian Immunisation Handbook 10th edition 2013.